Courseiva

 Why this answer

-The correct action is to ask the Product Owner to break down the PBI into smaller, more manageable items.
+The best action is to ask the Product Owner to break the PBI into smaller PBIs.
 Large PBIs are difficult to estimate and complete within a sprint, so decomposition is key.
-Option A is wrong because adding it to the sprint backlog would risk incomplete work.
+Option B is incorrect because adding it to the sprint backlog would risk incomplete work.

-Option C is wrong because deferring does not solve the issue.
-Option D is too drastic and may lose value.
+Option C is incorrect because merely deferring does not solve the issue of size.
+Option D is too drastic and may lose valuable scope.

 23